bitexploder/mccheck/README.md

 ``mccheck.py 1AwkaArdfkXkBQhZaBms7hZhUrsG9eZ3BE``

 # Notes
-This is just basic HTML scraping.
-If the middlecoin HTML format changes, or switches to JSON for example, this parser will be deprecated and or need to be updated
+This parses the official middlecoin JSON.